Extracting and Combining Abilities For Building Multi-lingual Ability-enhanced Large Language Models: Experiment

-Second, continual pre-training LLMs on the mixture of multi-lingual general corpus and single-lingual ability-related corpus (\ie F-CPT$_{\text{L}\&\text{A}}$) can enhance the specific ability of LLMs, achieving the second best performance.
-However, when adapting LLMs to a new domain or enhancing a new ability of LLM, CPT-based methods should retrain the LLMs on the ability-related and multi-lingual corpus, showing that CPT is leaked of transferability and requires more computational resources.
-For the issue of new domain adapting, MAET only utilizes a small amount of single-lingual ability-related corpus (\ie English corpus in practice) to obtain the ability weight, which can be employed to transfer the corresponding advanced ability, achieving both effectiveness and efficiency.
+First, MAEC outperforms other baselines in the average performance of all downstream tasks by only expensing 60\% computational resources, showing the best incremental cost effectiveness ratio.
+In our experiment, continually pre-training LLMs on a mixture of multi-lingual general corpus and single-lingual ability-related corpus (\ie F-CPT$_{\text{L}\&\text{A}}$) can enhance the specific ability of LLMs, achieving the second-best performance.
+However, when adapting LLMs to a new domain or enhancing a new ability of LLM, CPT-based methods should retrain the LLMs on the ability-related and multi-lingual corpus, showing the lack of transferability and requirements of more computational resources.
+For the new domain adapting, MAEC only utilizes a small amount of single-lingual ability-related corpus (\ie English corpus in practice) to obtain the ability weight, which can be employed to combine the corresponding advanced ability, achieving both effectiveness and efficiency.

-Third, LoRA-based methods (\eg L-CPT$_{\text{L}\&\text{A}}$, L-CPT$_{\text{L}}$, L-TV) initialize the low-rank matrices and only update these matrices, performing sparsely optimize on LLM.
-Since the trainable parameters in LoRA represent the whole parameters of LLM rather than ability-related sub-network, it cannot perform well on the multi-lingual scenarios, indicating the failure of the advanced abilities transferring.
-In contrast, MAET first identifies the ability-related sub-networks and utilizes the corresponding sub-networks to perform the following operations.
-Because of the decomposing of the inner abilities of LLMs, MAET can help LLMs improve their specific ability.
+Second, although our MAEC shows similar training efficiency to transfer learning based approaches, MAEC performs better than these baselines, showing the lower ICER score (\eg 3.6 \emph{v.s.} 8.0).
+For transfer learning based approaches, since the model is only trained on the single-lingual ability-related corpus during the domain adaptation process, it is difficult for LLM to handle the challenging tasks in multi-lingual scenarios.
+Concretely, the performance of LLM on the multi-lingual scientific tasks even decreases after domain adaptation, showing a 4\% relative decrease.
+To alleviate this issue, MAEC leverages the calculation between the parameters of different models to extract the ability-related weights, which are language-agnostic and can be transferred to any other scenario.

+Third, MAEC also achieves higher performance than data augmentation based approaches (\ie training LLM on the multi-lingual ability-related corpus translated by GPT-4o).
+The translation-based method consumes more computational resources and cannot achieve better performance.
+The reason might be that LLMs cannot perform the translation process well and the translated corpus shares similar knowledge of the specific domain, which makes LLM overfit the corresponding knowledge and cannot really understand the specific knowledge.
+In contrast, our approach decomposes the advanced ability and language ability, and transfers the advanced ability from one language to another, preventing overfitting, decreasing the expense, and improving performance.
+These results demonstrate that data-centric methods are difficult to build a multi-lingual ability-enhanced LLM.